confluentinc/examples/ccloud-observability/docs/index.rst

 #.
 Check the status of the |ccloud| cluster, specifically that it is accepting requests.
 Navigate to the ``Confluent Cloud`` dashboard.

 #.
-In the ``Confluent Cloud`` dashboard, look at the top panels, they should all be green which means the cluster is operating safely within its resources.
+In the ``Confluent Cloud`` dashboard, look at the top panels, they should all be green, which means the cluster is operating safely within its resources.

    |Confluent Cloud Panel|